List of Everybody Loves Raymond characters: Robert Barone

-Robert Charles Barone (Brad Garrett), called Robbie by Marie Barone, is Ray Barone's older brother by four years and the first-born son of Marie and Frank.
+Robert Charles Barone (Brad Garrett), called Robbie by Marie Barone, is Ray Barone's older brother by four years (In reality, Garrett is 3 years younger than Romano) and the first-born son of Marie and Frank.
 His birthday is April 6.
 At 6 ft 8.5 in, he is the tallest Barone.
 Robert has several quirks, the biggest being a nervous habit of touching food to his chin before eating it, commonly known as the "Crazy Chin", which he developed to cope with anxiety which started when Raymond was born and all of Marie's attention turned to Raymond.
 Robert is a loving uncle and still deeply cares for his little brother Raymond.
 Robert has been a police officer with the NYPD for 27 years, eventually attaining the rank of Sergeant and then, by the end of the series, Lieutenant.
 His height, appearance and demeanor are the source of much humor, but despite his imposing size, Robert is a very skilled dancer.

 After divorcing his first wife, Joanne Glotz, in 1995, Robert moved back in with his parents, became a workaholic, and was acknowledged by the NYPD for not missing one day of work for three years.
-Robert's advanced skills as a police officer even got him an interview with the FBI, but his mother intentionally interfered in the interview process.
+Robert's advanced skills as a police officer even earned him an interview with the FBI, but Marie intentionally interfered in the interview process.
 Robert was passed over but simply because the other candidates were more qualified.
 Once, he was injured on the job when he was gored in the bottom by a bull while breaking up an illegal rodeo.
-When he returned, he briefly left the police force out of a lack of self-confidence, and nearly became a telemarketer.
-Later, he took a side job as an alarm salesman for a brief time (one episode) but returned to the NYPD both times, mainly with Raymond's help.
+When he returned from his injuries, he briefly left the police force out of a lack of self-confidence, and nearly became a telemarketer.
+In a later episode, he took a side job as an alarm salesman and considered retiring from the force to join the alarm company full-time.
+He returned to the NYPD both times, mainly with Raymond's help.

 Robert dated his sister-in-law's, Debra Barone's, best friend, Amy MacDougall, for several years, despite a number of breakups.
 After a bad date with another woman, Robert ran into Amy in a bar and they soon got back together and married in 2003.
 In 2004, they purchased Frank and Marie's home for $26,000, but had to welcome the elder Barones back in when they were kicked out of a retirement community in New Jersey in the episode "Not So Fast."